vishalsachdev/a2i-curriculum/docs/curriculum/electives.md

 - HIPAA-Compliant AI Architecture for Healthcare
 - Health Equity Analytics & Intervention Design

-## Industry Advisory Boards
+## Proposed Industry Advisory Boards

-Each track maintains a dedicated advisory board that meets quarterly to:
+Each track would maintain a dedicated advisory board that would meet quarterly to:
 - Review curriculum relevance and recommend updates
 - Provide case studies and real-world scenarios
 - Offer mentorship and office hours for students